ta4j/ta4j-wiki/Stop-Loss-and-Stop-Gain-Rules.md

 - Volatility regimes shift frequently.
 - You want stops that widen in high vol and tighten in low vol.

+## Entry hygiene rules (0.22.7)

+These rules complement stop exits when gating new entries:

+- `EdgeHealthyRule` — requires an edge indicator (typically `EntryEdgeIndicator`) to stay above a minimum level and optionally above a minimum slope (`EdgeDecaySlopeIndicator`).
+- `LossTriggeredCooldownRule` — blocks entries for a configurable number of bars after a losing closed position; supports optional reset rules and trade-side filters.

+Use them with regime filters (`TrendScoreIndicator`, `CompressionIndicator`) rather than as standalone risk controls.

 ## Quick selection guide

 - Trend-following swing systems: